 This IRIS Star Legacy Module, the second in a series on intensive intervention, offers information on making data-based instructional decisions.
 Specifically, the resource discusses collecting and analyzing progress monitoring and diagnostic assessment data.
 Developed in collaboration with the IRIS Center and the CEEDAR Center, this resource is designed for individuals who will be implementing intensive interventions (e.g., special education teachers, reading specialists, interventionists).

-The pandemic has disrupted and, in many cases hindered, learning for all students – most particularly for our most vulnerable populations.
-Data literacy is key to understanding and tailoring instructional decisions to address students’ varying needs.
 In this webinar panelists discuss strategies and frameworks to ensure educators are data literate and understand how data literacy can help districts and schools address learning opportunity gaps.